-Isopropyl Alcohol as a Weed Residue Dissolver
+Isopropyl Alcohol as a Herb Residue Dissolver

 Solvent Power

 Isopropyl alcohol is a potent solvent, meaning it has the ability to dissolve a wide range of substances.
-When it comes to weed residue, it excels at breaking down and dissolving the compounds that make up the residue, such as tar, resin, and oils.
+When it comes to herb residue, it excels at breaking down and dissolving the compounds that make up the residue, such as tar, resin, and oils.

 The key to its solvent power lies in its ability to disrupt the intermolecular forces that hold the residue together.
 Isopropyl alcohol's molecular structure allows it to penetrate the residue and weaken the bonds between the molecules, causing them to separate and dissolve.